zmlymlymlyz/netflix/README.md

 # Planned
-Netflix Party support so you and your friends can watch anything together (and show in the Rich Presence, obviously)
+Netflix Party support so you and your friends can watch anything together (and show in the Rich Presence, obviously) Progress bar support, so it shows how much time is remaining in the Rich Presence.

 # Previews
 ![Browsing](https://nirewen.s-ul.eu/i7XVpo6t.png)